DataFire/Integrations/integrations/generated/google_blogger/README.md

   * pageToken `string`: Continuation token if the request is paged.
   * startDate `string`: Earliest post date to fetch, a date-time with RFC 3339 formatting.
   * status `array`
+  * userId **required** `string`: ID of the user for the per-user information to be fetched.
+Either the word 'self' (sans quote marks) or the user's profile identifier.
   * view `string` (values: ADMIN, AUTHOR, READER): Access level with which to view the returned result.
 Note that some fields require elevated access.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.